wp-plugins/easy-digital-downloads/readme.txt

 = 1.5.2.1: April 23, 2013 =

 * Fix: A bug that caused taxes to be calculated incorrectly
-* FIx: A bug that caused purchase receipts to not respect an edited email addresss
+* FIx: A bug that caused purchase receipts to not respect an edited email address

 = 1.5.2: April 13, 2013 =